electron/electron/docs/tutorial/windows-taskbar.md

 ])
 ```

-To clean your tasks list, just call `app.setUserTasks` with an empty array:
+To clean your tasks list, call `app.setUserTasks` with an empty array:

 ```javascript
 const { app } = require('electron')